minhnguyen-ai/askimo/docs/creating-new-chat-model.md

 ### 2. Create a New Provider Enum Value

-First, add your provider to the `ModelProvider` enum in `io.askimo.cli.model.core.ModelProvider`:
+First, add your provider to the `ModelProvider` enum in `io.askimo.core.providers.ModelProvider`:

 ```kotlin
 @Serializable